Sales Tips for Cold Calling

 But unless you're a rep with a 6-digit-salary working for a Fortune 500, chances are there's going to be a lot of times when you're not going to have enough warm leads "just kicking around" in your CRM system to avoid cold calling entirely.
 And if you're a lead generation agent, cold calling is often one of the core functions of your entire job description.

-Here's some advice to help get you started.
+Here are some of the best sales techniques to help get you started.

 The Top 5 Rules for Making Effective Cold Calls